• Home

 About This Song

-“Lost in the Stars” is from the 1949 musical of the same name, based on the 1948 novel by Alan Paton, Cry, the Beloved Country.
-It was written by Kurt Weill, with lyrics by Maxwell Anderson.
-Set in South Africa in an era when apartheid seemed as if it would never end, the plot concerns a black priest whose son kills, in a robbery attempt, a white man who is a friend of his father.
+“Lost in the Stars” was written by Kurt Weill and Maxwell Anderson for the 1949 musical of the same name, based on the 1948 novel by Alan Paton, Cry, the Beloved Country.
+Set in South Africa in an era when apartheid seemed as if it would never end, the plot concerns a black priest whose son, in a robbery attempt, kills a white man who is a friend of his father.
 The priest sings this song at the end of the first act, in a complete crisis of faith.

 About This Version

-“Lost in the Stars,” as well as the album In Person!, is available from iTunes.
+“Lost in the Stars,” as well as Tony, is available from iTunes.

-Filed Under: Song of the Day Tagged With: Count Basie and His Orchestra, In Person! with Count Basie and His Orchestra, Kurt Weill, Maxwell Anderson
+Filed Under: Song of the Day Tagged With: Kurt Weill, Maxwell Anderson, Percy Faith, Tony, Tony Bennett

 About This Song